leprechaun-dao/liquidation-bot/README.md

   - Waits for the transaction to be mined and verifies the success
 - 📊 **Logging**: Comprehensive logging of all operations
 - 🛡️ **Error Handling**: Robust error handling to ensure reliability
-- 🔄 **Batch Processing**: Process multiple liquidations in sequence
+- 🔄 **Batch Processing**: Process multiple liquidations concurrently
 - 📱 **Vercel Compatible**: Uses viem for simplicity and performance, compatible with Vercel functions
 - 🌐 **REST API**: Includes API endpoints for integration with other systems